 Read an SDMX data set file and load the data into the database.

-Data discovery system continually synchronises its metadata with the structural metadata source.
-A user makes a data selection from choices built from the information held in an SDMX Registry (structural metadata such as Category Scheme, Dataflow, DSD, Data Provider, Provision Agreements and Data Registration).
+Data discovery system uses structural metadata from the SDMX Registry to build the query interface (e.g. search form, navigation tree).

-These choices are logical choices, built from the dimension selections.
+The query interface is adapted dynamically to user choices by querying the structural metadata.

-The logical choice is formatted as an SDMX data query that is passed to the database which responds with an SDMX data set.
+The query interface creates an SDMX data query that is passed to a web service and the system returns an SDMX data set.

-Reference metadata relevant to the data returned is retrieved from a metadata repository.
+Reference metadata relevant to the dataset is retrieved from a metadata repository.

 The data and metadata are passed to a visualisation tool to display the data in tables, charts, graphs, maps etc. Often a download is offered in various formats.
 The download options often include also the DSD or MSD.